aryan008/team_lift_sprint/README.md

 Team Lift Sprint is an online shopping site that sell a manner of goods related to sport and/or sporting equipment.
 It is designed for Strength & Conditioning coaches, team managers, players and those focusing on getting the best out of their performance.
 The website provides status and feedback to users at all stages of the shopping process, as well as items on sale and correct UX design.
 Coming from a sporting background myself, the site itself comprises a number of categories which are discussed in detail below with the aim that Team Lift Sprint be a "one stop shop" for all those either training individually or in a group.

+Categories are split between individual & team, with durther drilldowns into these whether they are indoor/outdoor, track, cardio, gym or cardio.
+The site is to encompass a one stop shop for all visitors, including a TLS blog where useful articles can be added.
+Logged in users will have the abilty to create a review of a product to help guide prospective purchasers for items, giving them an incentive to create an account and have their own profile page.

 The site has been tested on a number of devices including desktop, tablets and mobile - as shown in the testing readme file.
 The site is also designed to handle the full suite of user management, as defined in the Information architecture of this ReadMe file.

 ## Table of Contents